NBA Rumors: Lakers Not Interested in Jason Kidd, Stephen A. Smith Says

 “I’ve been told there’s no way they’re really considering Jason Kidd.
 He’s not on their list,” ESPN commentator Stephen A. Smith said on television Monday.

-Smith is a television host who is not a full-time reporter, and he pointed out himself that he’s not covering the league as closely as someone like Wojnarowski, who he described as a friend and colleague.
+Smith is a television host who is not a full-time reporter, and he pointed out himself that he’s not covering the league as closely as someone like Wojnarowski, whom he described as a friend and colleague.
 But Smith made it sound as though he heard the Kidd news directly from the Lakers.

 “But in this particular story, the Lakers are saying, no, we’re not interested in Jason Kidd,” he said.
 “And they want to make sure that that’s clear.
 I don’t know why, but they wanted to make sure that that was clear.”